Testsealabs Vitamin D Test

 • Higher mortality

-Therefore, detecting (25-OH) vitamin D levels is now considered a “Medically Necessary Screening Test,” and maintaining sufficient levels is crucial not just to improve bone health, but to enhance overall health and well-being.
+Therefore, detecting (25-OH) vitamin D levels is now considered a "Medically Necessary Screening Test".
+Maintaining sufficient levels is essential not just to improve bone health, but to enhance overall health and well-being.

 • Send your message to us: